Race Recap: Surf Coast Century, 50km

 One advantage of running the 50k, I got to cross over the Great Ocean Road, and not under it (that would come later).

 Running along the Anglesea river for about 500m you then take a turn to cross the bridges to get you to the other side.
-Passing the pirate playground I thought “my kids would have loved playing there when they were younger”.
+Passing the pirate playground I thought “My kids would have loved playing there when they were younger”.

 By now we all shuffling along a single track.
 I knew that walking early was important if I wanted to finish in one piece.
 In my head, I was like yeah I could do this in 6h30.
 But realistically I knew that wasn’t going to happen.